When you create a password, make it:

 Michigan Medicine (Level-2) Password

 Change your Level-2 password at least once a year.
 Level-2 passwords expire after 365 days if they are not changed.
-See Michigan Medicine (Level-2) Password in the Michigan Medicine Knowledgebase for instructions.
+See Manage my Michigan Medicine (Level-2) Password in the Michigan Medicine Knowledgebase for instructions.

 Manage Your Personal Passwords